TheThingsNetwork/lorawan-stack/doc/content/guides/getting-started/installation.md

 ### Binaries

-If your operating system or package manager is not mentioned, please [download binaries](https://github.com/TheThingsNetwork/lorawan-stack/releases) for your operating system and processor architecture.
+You can download [pre-built binaries](https://github.com/TheThingsNetwork/lorawan-stack/releases) for your operating system and processor architecture.